 Example 1: Capacity

 By and large, lenders measure capacity by reviewing your debt-to-income ratio and cash flows.
 As we mentioned previously, the lower the DTI ratio, the better.
-For example, Business-A and Business-B each earn annual income of $10 million.
+For example, Business-A and Business-B each earn an annual income of $10 million.
 Now, Business-A owes $2 million in debt, giving it a DTI ratio of 0.2.
 In contrast, Business-B has $5 million in debt giving it a DTI ratio of 0.5.
 A lender choosing between the two will pick Business-A, all day long, because Business-A has more cash flow after servicing its debt.
 Naturally, if further research shows that the owner of Business-A is a repeat felon, all bets are off.

 Example 2: Character

 Banks might prefer business owners who are pillars of the community.
 But as this example shows, that won’t necessarily cut it.
 Consider the Owner of Business-A who is well known in his community for his leadership.
 Furthermore, he is a deacon of his church and leads charity drives.
 Normally, you might expect banks to fall all over themselves offering him a loan.
-Unfortunately, Owner-A has driven two previous businesses into bankruptcy, and is well-known for suing his lenders.
+Unfortunately, Owner-A has driven two previous businesses into bankruptcy, and they are well-known for suing his lenders.
 Predictably, his credit score is poor, and no bank feels it can offer him a loan.

-Best Resources for Credit Analysis
+Best Software for Credit Analysis

 Not all lenders have huge underwriting departments supporting every one of their loan decisions.
 Fortunately, there are numerous software applications that assess commercial credit risk to help lenders make smarter decisions.
 Here are a few examples: